 Arts and Social Grants, tips and tricks – if you work in the arts or with communities, or with a combination of both, this is probably something you’re in need of.
 In recent weeks various bodies from the Arts Council to private trusts and the National Lottery have started releasing funds for individual arts practitionersContinue reading “Arts and Social Grants, tips and tricks”

 Nothing’s ‘normal’ any more.
 For all of us, what’s happening now can, to put it plainly, mess with your head.

-Towards the end of 2019, I was on panels discussing Decolonising Culture (Royal Academy) and Reimagining Britain (Queen Mary, University of London/ Wasafiri Magazine’s 35th anniversary).
+In summer 2019, I was on panels discussing Decolonising Culture (Royal Academy) and Reimagining Britain (Queen Mary, University of London/ Wasafiri Magazine’s 35th anniversary).
 Many themes ran across both these experiences, foremost among them: Imagination can be a revolutionary act, and revolutions never end.
 Imagination and revolution are about words, voices, ideas, and actions; they’reContinue reading “Imagining the future”

 To thine own self be true – a musing on food and a quick Tandoori Chicken Salad recipe for good measure.

 Clarion Call was a large scale sonic artwork along Ipswich Waterfront in October 2018.

 London is a rich tapestry, of places, people, mixed birthrights, and diverse viewpoints.
 It’s what I love about this city.
 Jus soli (English: /dʒʌs ˈsoʊlaɪ/; Latin pronunciation: [juːs ˈsɔ.liː]), meaning “right of the soil“, commonly referred to as birthright citizenship, is the right of anyone born in the territory of a state to nationality or citizenship.
 Part of the ‘People of Pimlico’ project, funded by Bloomberg asContinue reading “Jus Soli”